poy/onpar/README.md

 ```

 ### Avoiding Closure
 Why bother with returning values from a `BeforeEach`?
 To avoid closure of course!
 When running `Spec`s in parallel (which they always do), each variable needs a new instance to avoid race conditions.
 If you use closure, then this gets tough.
-So onpar will pass the arguments to the given function.
+So onpar will pass the arguments to the given function returned by the `BeforeEach`.

-### Extending onpar
-onpar strives to be simple.
-Some projects may require/prefer an alternative verbage.
-For an example of this check out [onpar-ginkgo](https://github.com/apoydence/onpar-ginkgo).
+The `BeforeEach` is a gatekeeper for arguments.
+The returned values from `BeforeEach` are required for the following `Spec`s.
+Child `Group`s are also passed what their direct parent `BeforeEach` returns.